Kuntal-G/MQ-EAI/README.md

 #Mule-RnD:
-This consists of few Rnd carried out recent version of Mule ESB based on Real world use case.
+This consists of few Rnd carried out with recent version of Mule ESB based on Real world use case.